hbwddl/hbwddl.github.io/_pages/cv.md

 Research
 ------
 * Fred Adler Lab; University of Utah; August 2017-August 2018
-* Bruins in Genomics Summer Research Experience, Institute for Quantitative and Computational Biology; University of California, Los Angeles; June-August 2017
+* Bruins in Genomics Summer Research Experience, Institute for Quantitative and Computational Biology; University of California, Los Angeles; June-August 2017.
+Project: "Evaluating the Efficiency of Single-Cell Data in Cell-Type Deconvolution”

 Research Grants
 ------